-If your washing machine is more than 10 years old, a front-loading, high-efficiency Energy Star-qualified washer can use as little as 15 gallons per wash, and save you about $145 per year between electricity and water bills.
+If your washing machine is more than 10 years old, a front-loading, high-efficiency Energy Star-qualified washer could save you about $150 per year between electricity and water bills.

 Many states and municipalities offer rebates or tax incentives for upgrading your washing machine: Find out if you qualify.

 Every day in the U.S., nearly 30 percent of household water is devoted to outdoor use.
-Of that water, about 50 percent is lost to evaporation, so anything you can do to save water outside your home will also save you at least $75 a year.
+Of that water, about 50 percent is lost to evaporation, so anything you can do to save water outside your home will also save you a lot of money.